UbicusMyron/Agentic_AI_Explorer/Langchain_demo/README.md

 Before you start, you need to:

 - Prepare the API key of the LLM you want to test.
-- install langchain package.
+- Install the langchain package.
-- install SDK of the LLM you want to test.
+- Install SDK of the LLM you want to test.
 E.g. for Qwen, it's `OpenAI`.